暁佳奈 (Akatsuki Kana) | 201 pages (上巻) + 379 pages (下巻) | KAエスマ (KA Esuma)

 Even till now, I want to find a way to make this book somehow succeed in my eyes.
 This love-hate relationship signifies something I desperately want: a novel like Evergarden except good.
 We need a book like this, much like how we need a dose of Euphonium in our lives.
 We can’t just read depressing, nihilistic shit forever; we need a book that suggests some sort of meaning, even after the worst has come.
 And that could have been the purpose of Evergarden.
 But I can’t be sure about this letter.
 Who is it for and what is it trying to do?

 That answer may appear in the anime adaptation and I am still feeling optimistic about it.
 There is a good chance the anime might be one of the best things ever.
 But the answer is definitely not in the book.

-At the very least, I can be certain why parts of the novel is written this way.
+At the very least, I can be certain why parts of the novel are written this way.
 The purpose of those parts I’m complaining about, that is.
 “I love flowers,” writes Akatsuki Kana on her bio on the second volume of Violet Evergarden, “and I love poetry.
 But the most fun I have writing is war scenes.
 I want to be stronger.”

 That may have very well been the whole review.
 This is a letter from Akatsuki to herself on how much she loves writing war scenes, not a letter to us readers.

 I like to thank @ultimatemegax for buying me these books and not even asking for payment.
 All he wanted me to do as “payment” is write a review of this book, which is insane.
 So thank you very much!